weileenchen/ustart_tutorial/README.md

 - ElasticSearch (it is recomended to also have Kibana installed to make monitoring data storage easier)

+- PostMan (this is normally used to test REST API's but can be modified to test RPC, however you will not be required to test RPC although it is ecouraged)

 To test if you have sucessfully installed protobuf, protoc, and tree you should be able to run `gen-proto.sh` to without problem.
 By running `gen-proto.sh` you generate Go files based on the framework laid out in in your `.proto` files.

 ## About the Repo